Skip to main content

 1. Connect the console to the network using an Ethernet cable.

-2. Check LEDs on the Ethernet connector: they indicate that AoIP modules are powered via USB (at least one USB to powered PC or external USB power supply).
-LEDs should blink.
+2. Check the LEDs on the Ethernet connector: they indicate that the AoIP modules are powered by USB (at least one USB to PC powered on or an external USB source).
+The LEDs should blink.

-3. The network assigns IP via DHCP.
-Once IP is obtained, the green RJ45 LED keeps blinking.
+3. The network assigns an IP via DHCP.
+With the obtained IP, the green RJ45 LED will blink.

-If there’s no DHCP, the module will search for a free IP (may take a few minutes).
+If there is no DHCP, the module will search for a free IP (this may take a few minutes).

-Solidyne Multi-DiscoveryIf physical access to the console is not available, you can download the Multi-Discovery tool that detects Solidyne devices connected to the network.
+Solidyne Multi-DiscoveryIf physical access to the console is not available, you can download the Multi-Discovery tool which detects Solidyne devices connected to the network.

-1. Open a browser (Firefox/Chrome) and enter the found IP.
+1. Open a browser (Firefox/Chrome) and enter the IP found.
 The IP Control Panel will appear.

 Destination IP (Basic settings)

 The initial status screen shows the IP port configuration.
-The factory module comes configured as Encoder: Studio Encoder (option “Location” → ‘Studio Encoder’).
+The factory default setting is Encoder: Studio Encoder (option “Location” → ‘Studio Encoder’).
 To verify the configuration, access the “Configuration” option and select “Basic settings” from the left menu. image.png

 Access: Configuration → Audio. image.png